 On June 27, 1996, the nation's second 'Most Wanted' gangster, Gerald Wambugu Munyeria, was gunned down at a trading centre, Kabati-ini Shopping Centre, Nakuru County.
 He's accused of committing several murders, kidnappings, rape, bank robberies and carjackings.

 The two deaths occurred eighteen years apart, on the same month, and almost on the same day.

 Police traced their criminal activities from 1993 to 1997 when the last of the trio died under a hail of bullets.

-With the assistance of Flying Squad, the newly formed elite team, Alpha Romeo brought down the three thugs marking an end to their criminal activities.
+With the assistance of Flying Squad, the newly formed elite team, Alpha Romeo, brought down the three thugs marking an end to their criminal activities.

-Not realizing the civilians were cops, they attacked them with the intention of stealing their car.
+The duo spotted the car, and stopped to watch it.
+Not realizing the civilians in the car were cops, they attacked them with the intention of stealing their car.
 The police retaliated.

 It's thought he was the leader of the gang.

 Despite his colleague at crime having been brought down by police, Wanugu continued on with his thuggery.